 3. Product Tier and Seller:

-On the top of the right side of the page, you will see 'Product Tier' and 'Seller'.
+On the top right side of the page, you will see 'Product Tier' and 'Seller'.
 These are optional filters that can help you further narrow your search.

 Product Tier represents the size of the product based on information from Amazon's catalog.
 Product Tiers are important because they determine how much you will pay in FBA Fees and how much you can store at Amazon's warehouse.